cloud-py-api/nc_py_api/README.md

 enabling you to make API requests using a username and password.

 On the other hand, the **NextcloudApp** class is designed for creating applications for Nextcloud.<br>
-It uses the [AppAPI](https://github.com/cloud-py-api/app_api) to allow applications to impersonate users through a separate authentication mechanism.
+It uses [AppAPI](https://github.com/cloud-py-api/app_api) to provide additional functionality allowing applications have their own graphical interface, fulfill requests from different users, and everything else that is necessary to implement full-fledged applications.

 Both classes offer most of the same APIs, but NextcloudApp has a broader selection since applications typically require access to more APIs.